zatchliu/rosette-identification/README.md

 **MIN_CELLS_FOR_ROSETTE** (default: 5)
 - Minimum cells needed to form a rosette
-- By definition, a rosette has 5+ cells
+- By most standard definitions, a rosette has 5+ cells
-- You probably don't want to change this

 ### Example Adjustments